art-institute-of-chicago/aic-bash/README.md

 # aic-bash
 > A bash script to query our API for artworks and render them as ASCII art

-Just a small side-project we did to show what could be done with our API.
+Just a small side-project we did to show what could be done with our museum's API.

+The Art Institute of Chicago (AIC) offers all of its public data via a centralized, searchable API.
+There, you can find data on artworks, artists, and places represented in our collection, and much more besides.
+For more information, check out our [Open Access](https://www.artic.edu/open-access) initiatives.

 ![Screenshot](example.png)